BinomialLLC/basis_universal/README.md

 Supports adaptive deblocking when transcoding from larger block sizes; this can be disabled using a transcoder flag.

 One interesting use of XUASTC LDR which works with any of the 14 block sizes: the efficient distribution of texture content compressed to very low bitrates vs. older systems, resulting in game changing download time reductions.
-Using the larger XUASTC block sizes with adaptive deblocking, such as 6x6, 8x6 or 10x6, a developer can distribute texture and image content destined for BC7 at .35-1.5 bpp, and cache the transcoded BC7 data on a modern Gen 4 or 5 (10+ GB/sec.)
-SSD.
+Using the larger XUASTC block sizes (beyond 6x6) with Weight Grid DCT and adaptive deblocking, **any developer can now distribute texture and image content destined for BC7 at .35-1.5 bpp**, and **cache the transcoded BC7 data on a modern Gen 4 or 5 (10+ GB/sec.)
+SSD**.

 XUASTC LDR supports the following ASTC configurations: L/LA/RGB/RGBA CEMs; base+scale or RGB/RGBA direct; base+offset CEMs; Blue Contraction encoding; 1–3 subsets; all partition patterns; and single- or dual-plane modes.
 Here is the [XUASTC LDR specification](https://github.com/BinomialLLC/basis_universal/wiki/XUASTC-LDR-Specification-v1.0).
 Also see the [ASTC and XUASTC LDR Usage Guide](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-and-XUASTC-LDR-Usage-Guide).